vidor-libraries/VidorBitstream/README.md

 	- VidorCam: implements a driver for Omnivision OV5647 camera

-	- VidorQR: implements a QR code marker recognition using images from an OV5647 camera
+	- VidorQR: implements a QR code marker recognition using images from an OV5647 camera (included in VidorCam)

 	- VidorEncoder: implements a decoder for quadrature encoders